chriseld/chriseld/README.md

 #### Currently Working On:

-My primary personal project right now is a from-scratch Content Management System (CMS) made with Node.js, MySql, and Express.
+My primary personal project right now is a from-scratch Content Management System (CMS) made with Node.js, Sql, and Express, to be hosted on Azure.
 It's still early days, but you can find the repo on my profile!